 Instructor: Guy Walton

-The course considers the history of the city of Rome after a.d.
-330 and some famous buildings, their settings, and works of art made for them.
-It examines churches, palaces, villas, gardens, and urban ornaments such as fountains.
-Certain periods are stressed: early Christian Rome, Rome of the Renaissance and the Counter Reformation, and Rome of the 17th and 18th centuries.
-The course concludes with a brief discussion of the age of the Grand Tour and of the old city in the metropolis of today.
-It introduces students to the disciplines of art and architectural history while also examining the unique society, mostly male, of the papal court, the nobility and the population largely dependent on it, including several individuals who commissioned some of the greatest monuments of Western art.
-The contributions to Rome of such figures as the emperor Constantine, popes such as Julius II, Sixtus V, and Urban VIII, and artists such as Raphael, Michaelangelo, Caravaggio, Bernini, and Piranesi are examined.
+The course considers the history of the city of Rome after the year 313 and some famous buildings, their settings, and works of art made for them.
+It looks first at surviving buildings of ancient Rome, then examines city planning, and the churches, palaces, villas, gardens, and urban ornaments (such as fountains) of Christian Rome.
+Certain periods are stressed: Early Christian Rome, Rome of the Renaissance and the Counter Reformation, and Rome of the 17th and 18th centuries.
+The course concludes with a brief discussion of the age of the Grand Tour and of recent papal building in the metropolis of today.
+It introduces students to the disciplines of art and architectural history while also examining the unique society, mostly male, of the papal court, the religious communities and the secular nobility of Rome—those most often responsible for the commissioning of buildings and art—including several individuals and organizations responsible for the creation some of the greatest works of Western European art and architecture.
+The contributions to Rome by such figures as the first Christian emperor, Constantine, and many popes, such as Julius II, Sixtus V, and Urban VIII, are examined along with the works of great artists employed by the church and nobility such as Raphael, Michelangelo, Caravaggio, Bernini, and Piranesi.

 Guy Walton is Professor Emeritus of Art History at the College of Arts and Science.
 His degrees are from Wesleyan University and NYU’s Institute of Fine Arts (M.A., Ph.D.).
 His areas of research and publications have centered on European courts of the Renaissance and Baroque periods, and he has served as organizer and adviser for important international exhibitions in Paris, London, Washington, and elsewhere.
 He has published scholarly articles and exhibition catalogs, and is the author of Louis XIV’s Versailles.